mapninja/Earthsys144/GLOSSARY.md

 A defined set of allowed terms used to keep data entry consistent.
 In field forms and attribute tables, controlled vocabularies reduce spelling differences, ambiguity, and messy categories.

+## Cost Surface

+A raster in which each pixel stores the modeled cost of moving through that location.
+Cost may represent time, effort, money, risk, or another form of resistance.

 ## Control Point

 A known location used during georeferencing to match positions on an image or scanned map to positions in real-world coordinates.

+## Cumulative Cost

+A raster analysis method that accumulates movement cost outward from a source location.
+The result shows the least accumulated cost required to reach each pixel from the source.

 ## Classification